apache/infrastructure-website/content/pages/slack.md

 You can also download an app to use on your computer or mobile device.

-If you want to invite ASF members who are not on Slack yet to join your project's Slack discussions:
+If you want to invite ASF people (those with an @apache.org address) who are not on Slack yet to join your project's Slack discussions:

   1. In the Slack app, click the "ASF" header at the top left.
   2. Select `Invite people to ASF`